Sound of Silver: Accolades

 In December 2007, Sound of Silver was nominated for a Grammy Award for Best Electronic/Dance Album, eventually losing to We Are the Night by The Chemical Brothers.
-The album was also nominated for the 2007 Shortlist Prize, where it lost out to The Reminder by Feist.
+It was also nominated for the 2007 Shortlist Prize, where it lost out to The Reminder by Feist.

-It was also named album of the year by The Guardian, Uncut and Drowned in Sound.
-Pitchfork named two of the album's tracks ("Someone Great" and "All My Friends") in the top ten tracks of 2007 and the album itself was named the second best album of 2007.
+It was named album of the year by The Guardian, Uncut and Drowned in Sound.
+Pitchfork named "Someone Great" and "All My Friends" in the top ten tracks of 2007 and the album itself was named the second-best album of 2007.
 Entertainment Weekly and Rolling Stone both ranked it as the 7th best album of 2007.
 In 2008 Entertainment Weekly ranked it as one of the top 50 albums of the last 25 years.
 In January 2008, it was named the album of the year in both the 2007 Village Voice Pazz & Jop and Idolator Pop '07 polls.
-Time magazine named "All My Friends" one of The 10 Best Songs of 2007, ranking it at #4.
+Time magazine named "All My Friends" one of The 10 Best Songs of 2007, ranking it at No. 4.
 The album placed fifth in The Wires annual critics' poll.

 In 2009, Pitchfork named the track "All My Friends" as the second best song of the decade, while a month later Sound of Silver was ranked at number 17 in the website's list of the best albums of the 2000s.
 Rhapsody ranked the album at number five on its "100 Best Albums of the Decade" list.
 It was also named the twenty-third best album of the decade by Resident Advisor.

 In 2012, Rolling Stone ranked the album at number 395 on its list of The 500 Greatest Albums of All Time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2019, The Guardian ranked the album at number 5 on its list of 'The 100 best albums of the 21st century'.

-On October 27, 2022, the song "New York, I Love You but You're Bringing Me Down" was the final song played on WNYL Alt 92.3 before flipping to a simulcast of heritage all-news radio station WINS.